 Everything You Need to Know about Medicare Part A and Part B

-If you are turning 65, or you are about to lose your insurance through your employers health plan, it is crucial to understand Part A and Part B of Medicare.
+If you are turning 65 or about to lose your insurance through your employer’s health plan, it is crucial to understand Part A and Part B of Medicare.

-The industry can make Medicare really confusing and hard to understand, but we want to break it down for you so that you can have the knowledge to make the best decisions for your coverage.
+The industry can make Medicare confusing and hard to understand, but we want to break it down so that you can know how to make the best decisions for your coverage.

 What are the Parts of Medicare?

-Medicare is made up of 4 parts: Part A, Part B, Part C, and Part D.
+Medicare comprises four parts: Part A, Part B, Part C, and Part D.

 - Medicare Part A: Is your hospital insurance coverage, skilled nursing care, medical social services, and physical therapy.

-- Medicare Part B: Is your doctor office visits, specialist, outpatient services, lab testing, home health care, ambulance rides
+- Medicare Part B: Is your doctor’s office visits, specialist, outpatient services, lab testing, home health care, ambulance rides

 - Medicare Part D: is coverage for prescription drugs.
 Part D plans are only offered by private insurance companies.

-While there are 4 Parts of Medicare, Original Medicare is made up of just Part A and Part B. Enrolling into these two parts of Original Medicare are required if you want to obtain a Medigap / Medicare Supplement Plan or enroll into Part C / Medicare Advantage Plan are always going to be the base of your coverage.
+While there are 4 Parts of Medicare, Original Medicare is made up of Part A and Part B. Enrolling in these two parts of Original Medicare is required if you want to obtain a Medigap / Medicare Supplement Plan or enroll in Part C / Medicare Advantage Plan are always going to be the base of your coverage.

 While you are not required to enroll into Part B or Part D these two Medicare Part’s do have late enrollment penalties if you don’t enroll when you first become Medicare Eligible for these two benefits.